sitting-duck/mesh-bind-cpp-opengl/README.md

 ![image](https://user-images.githubusercontent.com/1289702/174928524-d817b29e-5b1c-40d0-af1b-dcdc6c2e4892.png)

-Models contain a Skeleton, the set of joints, and a Mesh, the skin looking bit, the mesh of all the vertices.
+Models contain a Skeleton, the set of joints, and a Mesh, the set of all vertices forming the polygon "skin".
 You can see we keep ModelFactory as a friend class,

 ![image](https://user-images.githubusercontent.com/1289702/174928542-c6be5d76-3a33-4f0b-b9da-e664e08998c0.png)